rakuten-nlp/rakutenma/README.md

 ## Acknowledgements

-The developers would like to thank Satshi Sekine, Satoko Marumoto, Yoichi Yoshimoto, Keiji Shinzato, Keita Yaegashi, and Soh Masuko for their contribution to this project.
+The developers would like to thank Satoshi Sekine, Satoko Marumoto, Yoichi Yoshimoto, Keiji Shinzato, Keita Yaegashi, and Soh Masuko for their contribution to this project.

 ## References